PancakeTaste/DeathChest/README.md

 DeathChest is a Spigot plugin designed to enhance the player experience in Minecraft.
 When a player meets their demise, a chest automatically spawns at the exact location, containing their items for easy retrieval.
 Additionally, players with specific permissions can teleport directly to the chest.

+## Purpose

+This plugin was created as a part of the learning process for Minecraft plugin development.
+It serves as a practical project to understand the basics of Spigot API and plugin architecture.

 ## Features

 - **Automatic Chest Generation:** Upon player death, a chest appears at the exact location, ensuring a hassle-free item recovery process.